When communicating safety, what is your style?

 Now think about your safety communication.
 How do you communicate safety?

 - STEP 1: Organize your digital Safety photos into folders on your computer according to activity.
-For example, a folder for paving photos, a folder for compaction photos, etc.
+For example, a folder for scaffolding photos, a folder for step ladder photos, a folder for extension cords photos, etc.

 - STEP 2: Open Power Point (or better yet, Keynote on a Mac).
 Hit “Add Slide” until you have 10 slides.
 Select 10 photos from a single jobsite activity and place one photo on each of the 10 slides.

 - STEP 3: Export presentation to QuickTime video.